FilecoinFoundationWeb/filecoin-foundation/src/content/blog/the-web-isn-t-forever-new-research-findings-from-not-your-parents-web-project.md

 updated-on: 2024-10-10T12:35:00.000Z
 published-on: 2024-10-10T12:35:00.000Z
 category: reports
-description: Findings from the "Not Your Parents' Web" project –– an extensive study that explores the lifespan of millions of web pages across the last 26 years
+description: Findings from the "Not Your Parents Web" project –– an extensive study that explores the lifespan of millions of web pages across the last 26 years.
 image:
   src: /assets/images/101024-nypw-1-.webp
 seo:
   twitter:
     card: summary
-  description: "The \"Not Your Parents' Web\" project reveals the fragile lifespan
+  description: The "Not Your Parents' Web" project reveals the fragile lifespan
-    of online content. "
+    of online content.
   title: "The Web Isn’t Forever: New Research Findings from “Not Your Parents'
     Web” Project"
 ---

 Today, we’re excited to share the release of findings from the "Not Your Parents' Web" project –– an extensive study that explores the lifespan of millions of web pages across the last 26 years.
 The collaborative project from Internet Archive, Old Dominion University’s Web Science & Digital Libraries Research Group, and Filecoin Foundation (FF) analyzed data from the Wayback Machine to reveal key insights into the lifespan of URLs and the ephemeral nature of the web.

 The study examined 27.3 million archived URLs across 7 million unique hosts, spanning from 1996 to 2021.
 The scale and depth of this analysis provide a fresh perspective on the transience of web content, highlighting both the fragility and longevity of the digital world.

 In uncovering the alarming rate at which web content disappears, this study underscores the critical role that decentralized storage solutions like the InterPlanetary File System (IPFS) and Filecoin can play in the future of digital preservation.
 Decentralized technology allows web content to be safely and redundantly stored across a distributed network, reducing the risks of centralization, such as single points of failure and content takedowns –– ensuring our digital heritage remains accessible for future generations.

 ### Key Findings from "Not Your Parents' Web" Project